 Although erosion is a natural process, human activity, such as intensive agricultural methods, has accelerated the rate of soil erosion, globally.

 According to the United Nations Environment Programme, 24 percent of the global land area has declined in productivity over the past 25 years due to unsustainable land-use.
 UNEP points to various assessments indicating that some kinds of intensive agriculture are triggering soil erosion at rates that are about 100 times greater than the rates at which nature can form soil.
 Other studies on soil erosion also suggest that increased rainfall will lead to greater rates of erosion.
 Therefore, unless preventive measures are taken, soil erosion can have serious negative implications on the future of our planet.

 Erosion control is the practice of preventing or controlling wind or water erosion in agriculture, land development and construction.
-This usually involves the creation of some sort of physical barrier, such as vegetation or rock, to absorb some of the energy of the wind or water that is causing the erosion.
-Effective erosion controls are important techniques in preventing water pollution and soil loss.
+This usually involves the creation of some sort of physical barrier, such as vegetation or rock, to absorb the energy that is causing erosion.
+Effective erosion control measures are vital to prevent water pollution and soil loss.

 CoirGreen™ manufactures the following environmental friendly erosion control products using natural coir fiber and its extracts as raw material: